 It’s rare that you find a kid that doesn’t love Spiderman.
 To say that our kids love him is an understatement.
 Commence dinner with some of the coolest Marvel characters: X-Men’s Cyclops, Rogue, Wolverine and Storm; Captain America… and Spiderman.

-Lombad’s Landing, San Francisco area of Universal Studios – good seafood and a nice atmosphere that doesn’t feel like a theme park.
-Also, rather good prices for family dining in a nice place.
+- Lombard’s Seafood Grille, San Francisco area of Universal Studios – good seafood and a nice atmosphere that doesn’t feel like a theme park.
+Also, rather good prices for family dining in a nice place. *reservations strongly suggested

-All dining at Cabana Bay – we ate at the restaurant in Galaxy Bowl several time (good allergen free choices), enjoyed the Hideaway Bar by the pool (great kids and adults lunches) and found the diner window attached to the Atomic Tonic bar to have great doner kabab lunches.
+- All dining at Cabana Bay – we’ve eaten at the restaurant in Galaxy Bowl several times (good allergen free choices), enjoyed the Hideaway Bar by the pool (great kids and adult lunches) and found the diner window attached to the Atomic Tonic bar to have great doner kabab lunches.
 Best value: a pitcher of beer at Galaxy Bowl that you can take with you anywhere on property.